-My ego is the problem here, and wasn’t it ever thus.
-In the last year I have engaged in submission and conversation with the BFI, Arts Council, Random Acts, the local wetlands, the RSPB and various others I can barely recall, as I’ve tried to scrabble together enough money and time to make an animation about swifts, their migrations, their precarious fragile airborne lives, dancing at the edge of the sublime.
+My human ego is the real problem here, and wasn’t it ever thus.
+In the last year I have engaged in submission and conversation with the BFI, Arts Council England, Random Acts, the local wetlands, the RSPB and various others, as I’ve hoped in vain to scrabble together enough money and time to make an animation about swifts, their migrations, their precariously magical fragile airborne lives, dancing at the edge of the sublime.

-My own employer, an animation studio of some renown, has no interest in supporting films addressing climate concern outside of typical advertising budgets.
-My newly heralded local borough of culture has seeming resources aplenty for the reappropriation and presentation of locally popular Victorian wallpaper magnates but precious little for 20th century animators with 21st century concerns.
+My employer, an animation studio of some renown, has no interest in supporting films that address climate concern outside of typical advertising budgets.
+My newly heralded local borough of culture has resources aplenty for the reappropriation and presentation of locally popular Victorian wallpaper magnates but precious little for 20th century animators with 21st century concerns.

 And herein lies my real dilemma: do I really care about the plight of birds, the swifts, the sandpipers, these most delicate of eco systems.

 All the things I profess to care about.
 Or do I really only care about myself.
 My sense of feeling cheated, overlooked, excluded.